jwoehr/qisjob/README.md

 The `qisjob` command loads and executes [Qiskit](https://qiskit.org) experiments on simulators or on genuine quantum computing hardware such as that found at [IBM Q Experience](https://quantum-computing.ibm.com).
-Input is from one or more OpenQASM 2 source files or from OpenQASM 2 source code provided via standard input (in the absence of file arguments).
+Input is from one or more OpenQASM 2 source files or Qiskit `QuantumCircuit` Python code or from source provided via standard input in the absence of file arguments.

 The command also provides some utility functions such as:

 -   enumerating backend platforms
+-   configuration both current and historical of backend platforms
--   checking on status of backend platforms
+-   status of backend platforms
--   checking on status of jobs
+-   status and results of jobs both current and historical

 and other useful operations for Qiskit experimentation.